You are here

 • Innovative, nationally accredited curriculum and learning environment

-• Small class size and exceptional teacher-child ratio
+• Small class size and a close-knit environment with exceptional teacher-child ratio

 • Individualized attention and assessment including initial screening

-• Enhanced reading literacy instruction including the Telian-Cas Lively Letters Program
+• Enhanced reading literacy instruction including the Telian-Cas Lively Letters and Daily Five Programs

 • Intergenerational musical experiences at Rivercourt Extended Care Center